 KILMARNOCK, VIRGINIA

-I left the house at 4:30 a.m. to drive to Kilmarnock for the 2nd Annual River Ride.
-We met at a YMCA Camp and I was on the road at 7:45 a.m.
+I left the house at 4:30 a.m. to drive to Kilmarnock for the Second Annual River Ride.
+We met at a YMCA Camp and I was rolling out at 7:45 a.m.

-One bank clock displayed the temperature in Kilmarnock as 48 degrees although it was in the mid-fifties when I was ready to go.
-I had on a jacket and a backpack (Camelbak) so I could remove the jacket later.
+A bank clock displayed the temperature in Kilmarnock as 48ºF (9ºC) although it was in the mid-fifties when I was ready to go.
+I wore a jacket and a backpack (Camelbak without the water bladder) so I could remove the jacket later.
 Just before I started I noticed a young lady in a tank top.
 I thought if she could go sleeveless, I surely could get rid of the jacket.
 I took off the extra clothes and went out in just my bike jersey.
 It was chilly but not too uncomfortable and it would warm up into the high 70s during the ride.

 I rode the first 10 miles solo then stopped at the first food stop at Shiloh.
 I needed to keep my energy level high although hated to use the time to stop.
 This ride was to be important to me.
 I am still experimenting with nutrition both before and during the ride and needed to monitor what I ate.